Shooter killed in West Texas after 5 people died, at least 21 injured, police say

 "Our hearts are with Midland, Odessa, and everyone in West Texas who has to endure this again.
 More information is forthcoming, but here's what we know: We need to end this epidemic," he tweeted.

-Earlier in the day, Devin Sanchez, a spokesman for the City of Odessa, said someone in a gold Toyota was driving around shopping centers and shooting people from his vehicle.
+Earlier in the day, authorities thought there might be two shooters, firing from two vehicles.
+Devin Sanchez, a spokesman for the City of Odessa, said someone in a gold Toyota was driving around shopping centers and shooting people from his vehicle.

-The Odessa police Facebook page said the mail carrier truck was hijacked.

 A law enforcement official told CNN that agents from the FBI's Midland office are responding to assist with the incident.
 The Midland office is a satellite office of the FBI's El Paso division.